 Legal Drinking Age Compliance for the Modern Digital Ecosystem

-Alcohol has always been a sensitive category for advertisers to walk the straight and narrow—and for good reason.
-But like all government-monitored regulatory environments, things move slowly and do not keep up with the dynamics of advertising trends and innovations.
-Our Global Chief Platforms Officer Oleg Korenfeld writes for Adweek on the difficulty marketers have in navigating this situation, and how to find opportunity and advantage.
+Our Global Chief Platforms Officer Oleg Korenfeld writes for Adweek on the difficulty marketers have in navigating Legal Drinking Age Compliance, and how to find opportunity and advantage.

 Alcohol has always been a sensitive category for advertisers to walk the straight and narrow -- and for good reason.
 Organizations such as The Distilled Spirits Council of the United States (DISCUS) have been self-regulating and working with the Federal Trade Commission to make sure advertising policies are properly adhered to.
 But like all government-monitored regulatory environments, things move slowly and do not keep up with the dynamics of advertising trends and innovations.
 One big glaring issue with Legal Drinking Age (LDA) compliance in digital advertising is that the rules haven’t changed since the late 1990s.
 They are based on using panel information from publishers’ content as a proxy to evaluate if at least 71.6 percent of the average audience on a given website is 21 years of age or older.
 It was designed for direct-to-publisher buying, which in the age of Programmatic is an almost quaint notion.
 Programmatic changed the dynamics of supply and audience accuracy, and yet we don’t take advantage of it when we source LDA- compliant traffic.
 We can debate whether running liquor advertising to the 28.4 percent of supposed minors is just collateral damage when using archaic audience measuring methods.